- Code ENVS1003

 - Course subject Environmental Science

-ENVS1003 uses a problem-focussed approach to introduce fundamental research concepts by exploring how researchers describe and quantify vegetation communities, animal populations as well as human attitudes and behaviour.
-You can expect to develop skills in ecological measurement and sampling as well as in designing and conducting social research projects.
+ENVS1003 uses a problem-focussed approach to introduce fundamental research concepts.
+You can expect to develop skills in ecological measurement and sampling as well as in designing and conducting research projects.
 You will also develop analytical skills, including data exploration, as well as effective communication and analysis techniques common to all sciences.
 The course promotes learning through a combination of lectures as well as field- and computer-based practical exercises.
 During field-based exercises you will gain first-hand experience in collecting ecological data.
 We also place great importance upon understanding the role of equity, integrity and ethics plays in professional practice and how these principles intersect with research.

 Honours Pathway Option

-Subject to the approval of the course convenor, HPO students will be required to demonstrate greater depth in the philosophy and practice of measurement and analysis in the environmental and/or social sciences.
+Subject to the approval of the course convenor, Honours Pathway students will be required to demonstrate greater depth in the philosophy and practice of measurement and analysis in the environmental and/or social sciences.
 This understanding will be facilitated in a small research project conducted under direct supervision of the convenor.
-HPO students can expect to attend one additional one-hour tutorial session each fortnight, and submit a written report or oral presentation focusing on comparative field-based techniques (10% of overall assessment).
+Honours Pathway students can expect to attend one additional one-hour tutorial session each fortnight, and submit a written report or oral presentation focusing on comparative field-based techniques (10% of overall assessment).

 Upon successful completion, students will have the knowledge and skills to: